 “Blessed are those who mourn, for they will be comforted.”
 (Matthew 5:4)

-A. Jesus is refereeing to godly people that don’t conceal their sinfulness and the sinfulness of people that are around them, (Isaiah 6:5).
-B. The comfort mentioned here is the grace of God.
+This beatitude is number two in the list of beatitudes.
+In it, Jesus is referring to godly people who don’t conceal their sinfulness and the sinfulness of people around them (Isaiah 6:5).
+The comfort mentioned here is the grace of God.
 He gives grace to all who confess and forsake their transgressions, (Proverbs 28:13).
-C. This beatitude also points to two kinds of people.
+This beatitude also points to two kinds of people.
 Ones that admit their transgressions and those who don’t, (Luke 23:39-43).

-Implications: the thief got much more than he begged for.
-He was in great pain but his death was surely more comfortable than life because he knew he will be in paradise, not hell.
+Implications: The thief got much more than he begged for.
+He was in great pain but his death was indeed more comfortable than life because he knew he will be in paradise, not hell.
 Like this thief we also need to acknowledge our wretchedness and Christ will wipe away our tears.

 3. Give up your quest for Personal Rights